 Professional development credits can be earned for continuing education and/or involvement in discipline activities.
-Applicants for recertification must provide documentation of 80 professional development credits as outlined below and earned since the last certification/recertification was achieved, no extensions will be approved.
+Applicants for recertification must provide documentation of 80 professional development credits as outlined below and earned since the last certification/recertification was achieved.
 Submitting additional professional development credits beyond what is required is unnecessary.
 Credits may be earned within the following categories: